 Experiential learning resources for the innovative educator

 One tech tool that I have been using with my students for years is Google Maps.
-I used to only touch the surface of this program; to get from point A to Point B. I slowly started discovering that there is a lot more to it.
-I have really stuck by this program as an educational tool because it is user-friendly.
+I have really stuck by this program as an ed tech tool because it is user-friendly.
 That is a win for those of us that feel a little overwhelmed with technology at times.
 It's a fantastic learning tool and a great way to showcase student work.

-Benefits of Using Google Maps as a Learning Tool:
+Benefits of Using Google Maps in Project-Based Learning

 1) It's an innovative final product - A lot of projects end with poster boards.
 One problem with poster boards is that they tend to be cut and paste.
 There's little engagement depending on ho they're used.
 Putting information into Google Maps requires a certain degree of inquiry and problem-solving.